Chris-Z-85/connect-four/README.md

 ## Features

+* The current player is displayed to indicate their turn.
 * When a player wins, a message appears to announce the victory.
 * After a player wins game resets.

 ## Preview